the-events-calendar/event-tickets/readme.txt

 Check out our extensive [knowledgebase](https://evnt.is/18wm) for articles on using, tweaking, and troubleshooting our plugins.

 == Changelog ==

+= [5.2.4] TBD =

+* Tweak - Compatibility with the Common Abstract for editor blocks registration.

 = [5.2.3] 2022-01-19 =